-- (a) Producer shall pay to the Industry Pension Plan through its Administrator, as agent for transmittal to the Contract Services Administration Trust Fund ("CSATF"), for employees who are subject to the Retired Employees Fund (on the same weekly and daily formula as the contributions paid under the Retired Employees Fund) for the period commencing August 1, 2018 to and including July 31, 2021: (i) fifty-three cents (\$0.53) per hour for each hour worked by or guaranteed such employee by such Producer on or after July 29, 2018 to and including August 1, 2020; and (ii) sixty cents (\$0.60) per hour for each hour worked by or guaranteed an employee by such Producer on or after August 2, 2020 to and including July 31, 2021; provided, however, that in place and stead of the above cents per hour payments, such payments: - (1) with respect to employees of laboratories, shall be at the rate of one and five-tenths cent (\$0.015) per hour on or after July 29, 2018 to and including August 1, 2020 (one and seven-tenths cent (\$0.017) per hour on or after August 2, 2020 to and including July 31, 2021); - (2) with respect to Production Office Coordinators, Assistant Production Office Coordinators and Art Department Coordinators employed under the Local #871 Amendment Agreement, shall be at the rate of eight and two-tenths cents (\$0.082) per hour for the period beginning July 29, 2018 to and including August 1, 2020 (nine and two-tenths cents (\$0.092) per hour for the period beginning August 2, 2020 to and including July 31, 2021); and - (3) with respect to Script Coordinators and Writers' Room Assistants employed under the Local #871 Agreement provisions covering Script Coordinators and Writers' Room Assistants, shall be at the rate of seven and eight-hundredths cents (\$0.0708) per hour for the period beginning July 29, 2018 to and including July 31, 2021.
+- (a) Producer shall pay to the Industry Pension Plan through its Administrator, as agent for transmittal to the Contract Services Administration Trust Fund ("CSATF"), sixty cents (\$0.60) per hour for each hour worked by or guaranteed an employee by such Producer during the period commencing August 1, 2021 to and including July 31, 2024 for employees who are subject to the Retired Employees Fund (on the same weekly and daily formula as the contributions paid under the Retired Employees Fund); provided, however, that in place and stead of the above cents per hour payments, such payments: - (1) with respect to employees of laboratories, shall be at the rate of one and seven-tenths cent (\$0.017) per hour on or after August 1, 2021 to and including July 31, 2024; - (2) with respect to Production Office Coordinators, Assistant Production Office Coordinators and Art Department Coordinators employed under the Local #871 Amendment Agreement, shall be at the rate of nine and two-tenths cents (\$0.092) per hour for the period beginning August 1, 2021 to and including July 31, 2024); and - (3) with respect to Script Coordinators and Writers' Room Assistants employed under the Local #871 Agreement provisions covering Script Coordinators and Writers' Room Assistants, shall be at the rate of seven and eight-hundredths cents (\$0.0708) per hour for the period beginning August 1, 2021 to and including July 31, 2024.

 The Producers have established CSATF for the purpose of providing a Fund to be used for the administration of apprenticeship and other training programs within the motion picture industry; maintenance of appropriately classified and delineated seniority rosters within the motion picture industry; administration of safety programs and studies within the motion picture industry; administering and financing physical examinations in connection with any uniform industry retirement programs; and, generally, for the carrying on of similar such programs for the administration of other industry-wide services, studies or education.
-To this end, the parties have agreed, effective August 1, 2018, to renew the Industry Experience Roster Safety Requirement Training for the term of this Agreement.
+To this end, the parties have agreed to continue safety and other required training under this Agreement.
 Such Trust Fund shall be administered by a Board of Trustees who shall be appointed by the Alliance of Motion Picture and Television Producers.